-Provide concrete, data-driven examples.
-By identifying patterns of activity among top reps — such as sending a certain number of emails every day, or responding to incoming emails within a specific timeframe — managers can set benchmarks for the rest of the team.
-This also allows managers to create easily identifiable goals, reward success, identify reps who are struggling and provide concrete, data-driven examples for how to improve.
+By identifying patterns of activity among top reps—such as sending a certain number of emails every day or responding to incoming emails within a specific timeframe—managers can set benchmarks for the rest of the team.
+This also allows managers to create easily identifiable goals, reward success, identify reps who are struggling, and provide concrete, data-driven examples for how to improve.

-Prevent attrition.
-When managers have a bird’s-eye view into a rep’s aggregated sales activity (as presented in Clari’s Team Activity tool, sorted by rep and/or target account), they can quickly identify decreases in production in real-time.
-If activity shows steep drops, that may be a sign a rep could be losing motivation, checked out or other issues.
-Sales activity automation can help managers identify and address any concerns before it’s too late.
+When managers have a bird's eye view into a rep's aggregated sales activity (as presented in Clari's Team Activity tool, sorted by rep and/or target account), they can quickly identify decreases in production in real time.
+If activity shows steep drops, that may be a sign that a rep is losing motivation, checked out, or other issues.
+Sales activity automation can help managers identify and address any concerns before it's too late.

-Maintain objectivity.
 When managers have hard data to reference, it makes it easier for them to coach because they can point to the numbers.
 This helps strip the conversation of emotions or bias and allows managers and reps to have objective conversations over selling strategies or next steps.
-A recent article in Forbes pointed out that one of the five elements of effective feedback is that it has measurable objectives — with hard data.
+A recent article in Forbes pointed out that one of the five elements of effective feedback is that it has measurable objectives—with hard data.

-Hire better.
 When managers know what is working for their sales team, they can look for those qualities and traits when hiring.
 Transparent sales activity data gives managers the ability to identify traits in sales effectiveness and incorporate them into job descriptions.
-For example, if they know top reps are sending a certain number of emails out every day, managers may adjust their job descriptions to include some of those skills.
+For example, if they know that top reps are sending out a certain number of emails every day, managers may adjust their job descriptions to include some of those skills.

-So we all agree.
-Sales activity data is important, but here’s the other problem: Historically, access to this valuable data requires reps spending time to manually enter it, which is not a recipe for success.
+So, we all agree that sales activity data is important, but here's the other problem: Historically, access to this valuable data requires that reps spend time manually entering it, which is not a recipe for success.

-Capturing every contact, every meeting and every email exchanged with a prospect takes painstaking amounts of time sales teams just don’t have.
-The reality is that reps just don’t put sales activity into the CRM.
+Capturing every contact, every meeting, and every email exchanged with a prospect takes painstaking amounts of time that sales teams just don't have.
+The reality is that reps don't put sales activity into the CRM.
 At least not enough of it.
-They’re spending their time selling — and who can blame them?
+They're spending their time selling—and who can blame them?

-So what’s the solution?
-Read our blog for ways to capture your sales activity data.
+So what's the solution?
+Find out more ways to capture your sales activity data.